BillyDM/awesome-audio-dsp/sections/PROGRAMMING_LANGUAGES.md

   - [Rust By Practice](https://practice.rs/why-exercise.html) - A great unofficial online book that helps you learn Rust through exercises.
   - [The Rust Performance Book](https://nnethercote.github.io/perf-book/title-page.html) - Tips on optimizing code in Rust.

+> I often get asked about beginner-friendly DSP learning resources which focus on the [Rust](https://www.rust-lang.org/) programming language.
+Unfortunately there isn't really anything out there.
+I would suggest learning DSP in another language first and then translating that knowledge to Rust later.
+The choice of language doesn't really matter that much for learning DSP, the main difference comes when it's time to create full applications/plugins *around* your DSP code.

 ---

 > A new language to look out for is [Carbon](https://github.com/carbon-language/carbon-lang), which aims to be compatible with existing C++ code and libraries while providing modern features, syntax, and safety.
 It has the potential to be a great language for audio development.
 Though it's still in the early experimental stages, and it could be a few years until it's ready for use.